ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 ### elementX

-Provides the X coordinate of the left edge of the element specified by `visibilitySpec`.
+Provides the absolute X coordinate of the left edge of the element specified by `visibilitySpec`.

 ### elementY

-Provides the Y coordinate of the top edge of the element specified by `visibilitySpec`.
+Provides the absolute Y coordinate of the top edge of the element specified by `visibilitySpec`.

 ### firstSeenTime